-A subtle mix of traditional pieces, modern accents and architectural pieces, my room offered a cozy escape.
+With a subtle mix of traditional pieces, modern accents and architectural pieces, my room offered a cozy escape.
 Over the headboard, architectural details nod to the property’s historic past.
 Yet the Lucite side lamps offer a modern touch.

 With areas for working and relaxing, I found a functional work desk with task lighting and a work chair.
 Next to the mini refrigerator, I found an upholstered chair with a side table.
-Additionally, my room featured a Keurig coffee maker.
+Additionally my room featured a Keurig coffee maker.

 My bathroom at the Hotel Santa Barbara featured a standard tub/shower, though a decorative shower curtain offered a designer touch.
 The vanity had one sink and lots of counter space along with a line of signature toiletries.